 Sharing the document URL

 After you publish a document, you may want your team to take a look at your document or allow them to share a link to a public document with clients.
-From the document listing, you can hover over the document to use the Copy to clipboard command.
+From the document list view, click the Copy to clipboard icon to grab the document URL.

 Adding documents to the MyGlue Help Center